Frederic1011/CICC-IBD-Healthcare-FDA510k-Weekly-Tracker/README.md

 Goal: reduce the weekly refresh to a repeatable operation (analyst-friendly, low risk of manual errors).

+### Refresh Check (Data QC)
+Before each weekly output is shared, a simple refresh check is applied:
+- FOI classification match rate (join coverage)
+- Unmapped FOI count
+- PASS / FAIL flag based on a predefined threshold

+This ensures the weekly summary and screening long-list are internally reviewable.

 ## 6) Versioned workbooks (build traceability)
 To show how the model evolved, the repo keeps three staged files:
 - **Basic**: KPI summary + baseline pivots